 a.
 Verbal: Verbal communication occurs in a written and oral format.
 Writing e-mails, letters and SMS includes written messages.
 Whereas oral communication denotes our speech and interaction with others.

 b.
-Non-Verbal: Non-verbal messages could be transferred through various modes such as facial expressions, eye movements, body movements, hand gestures, silence etc.
+Non-Verbal: Non-verbal messages could be transferred through various modes such as visual, aural, spatial proximity and gestural including facial expressions, eye movements, body postures and movements, etc. Most importantly a firm handshake, a state of silence counts even.

 6. Time Consumption: